aobatake/TeamRocket/README.md

 Hello, this is Team Rocket's Repository.
 Team Rocket has members Jennifer, Emily and Andrew.
 We are apart of SCEL lab and will update our files on this repository.

-Andrew is a Sophomore in Computer Engineering.
-He is a member of the EESAB board.
+Andrew is a sophomore in Computer Engineering.
 Academic interest include web development, app development, and programming.

 Jennifer is a sophmore in Computer Engineering.
 She is interested in programming and in her free time likes to go hiking.